Sodium, Potassium And Blood Pressure

-Often, like high blood pressure, there aren’t many symptoms of high potassium hyperkalemia.
+Often, there aren’t many symptoms of high potassium hyperkalemia, just like with high blood pressure.
 Feeling sick to your stomach, a low, weak or irregular pulse and fainting may occur with high levels of potassium.

 RESPeRATE is the only non-drug, FDA-Cleared device for lowering blood pressure naturally.
 It is clinically proven, doctor recommended and has no side effects.